 Without ensuring the welfare, safety, and fair payment for the people who produce the luxury goods, it is impossible to award Stella McCartney a higher score in this category.

-Lifelong vegetarian and animal-lover Stella has taken some positive steps for animal welfare over the years, including partnering with PETA on various projects, never using real fur in her designs, and aiming for sustainable animal material options.
-While the brand doesn’t use leather, down, fur, angora, shearling or exotic animal skins or hairs, it does use wool and cashmere.
-Although the cashmere is regenerated, negating the impact on both environment and animal, Stella McCartney do not specify sources for their wool production.
-However, they have partnered with PETA this year to co-sponsor a prize for the Biodesign Challenge which encourages college students worldwide to develop bio-fabricated vegan wool.
+On the animal front, the British luxury brand rates “Good”.
+Lifelong vegetarian and animal-lover Stella has taken some positive steps for animal welfare over the years, including partnering with PETA on various projects, never using real fur in her designs, and aiming for more sustainable animal material options.
+The brand has a general statement about minimising animal suffering but not a formal animal welfare policy.
+And while Stella McCartney doesn’t use leather, down, fur, angora, shearling, or exotic animal skins or hairs, it does use wool (from non-mulesed sheep) and regenerated cashmere, which helps negate the impact on both the environment and animals.